- Apartment Living

 Due to the nature of communal living and the electrical load placed on the circuitry in residence hall rooms, cooking is allowed only in residence hall kitchenettes.
 Refrigerators, coffee pots, popcorn poppers, clocks, blankets, fans, hair dryers, hair setters, heating pads, typewriters, computers, audio and video equipment are permitted in the room/apartment.
 Heating and cooking units, microwave ovens, halogen lamps, and sun lamp units are not permitted in residence hall rooms.
 Residents may not use extension cords or multi-outlet plugs to increase the number of items plugged into an outlet.
 Only a power strip with an internal circuit breaker may be used to plug in multiple electrical devices.

 Equipment such as rifles, shotguns, ammunition, air rifles, sling shots, hunting knives, bows and arrows, etc., are allowed only for those who participate in hunting season.
 All such equipment must be locked in storage in the safe located in the Campus Center.
 Items of this nature may not be kept in college housing or vehicles on campus at any time.
 Handguns, long knives, or other weapons are not permitted at any time.
-Detailed instructions are available from the associate provost for co-curricular programs.
+Detailed instructions are available in student services.

 When a fire alarm is set off, students must vacate the residence hall immediately using the nearest safe exit.
 The residence life staff will designate an assembly area outside of the building where students should report.
 Students should stay at the assembly point until they are allowed to reenter the building.
 In the event of a fire, it is essential that students stay at the assembly point to allow an accurate head count to be taken.
 Students who do not exit a building when a fire alarm sounds will be fined $50.
 The residence life staff will be available to provide further information and assistance.

 Students are also accountable for the behavior of their guests and are responsible for ensuring that they abide by college policies.
 Apartment residents must obtain consent from all apartment residents.
 All guests must be of the same gender as the hosting student.
-Exceptions for family may be granted by the director of residence life.
+Exceptions for family may be granted by the dean of students.
 Unauthorized guests will be asked to leave, and the host(ess) will be held responsible for the conduct of their guests.

 A key for your room or apartment and an outdoor access tag are issued when you move in.
 If you lose your key or tag or fail to return it, you will be assessed a replacement charge of $30.
 Students are encouraged to lock their rooms at all times.
 The college is not responsible for lost, stolen, or damaged possessions.

 Laundry facilities are provided for student use in the basement of the residence halls, Southview Apartments, and on all floors of the Kuyper Apartments.
-Dordt College contracts with an outside vendor for laundry service and is not responsible for clothing which may be removed or become damaged in the equipment provided.
+Dordt College is not responsible for clothing which may be removed or become damaged in the equipment provided.
 Do not leave clothing unattended in machines.
 Ironing boards are provided in the residence halls, but students should bring their own irons.

 Lounges are intended for the public use of all hall residents.
 Furniture and other furnishings located in residence hall lounges, study rooms, television rooms, and other community living areas are intended for the residence hall community and may not be removed by students and moved to other locations or placed in individual resident rooms.
 If students desire to move furnishings they must receive permission from residence life staff.
 Removing furnishings without permission is considered theft.
 Students who are found with such furnishings in their rooms will be placed on dismissal status and will be fined $50 per item.
 If an item is damaged when it is moved, the student(s) responsible will be charged for repairs or replacement.